bl94/BL-Capstone-1/README.md

-### Omitting the NaNs from the data to make more accurate calculations reduced my samples to the hundreds.
-But there was still enough there for resampling with the bootstrap technique.
-Using 95% confidence intervals, I found that bootstrapping with 10,000 iterations produced normal distributions for each variable and the means of the bootstrapped samples aligned with the means of the original samples.
-This was a good indication that the sample data was representative of the population at the time the data was collected in 2016.
+### Using 95% confidence intervals, I found that bootstrapping with 10,000 iterations produced normal distributions for each variable and the means of the bootstrapped samples aligned with the means of the original samples.
+This is a good indication that the sample data was representative of the population at the time the data was collected in 2016.
 <br>

 ![health ci](/images/health_ci.png)